bipentihexium/wys_arg_tools/solutions.md

 # and so on, until data is empty
 ```

-If you have Python with Pygame installed, you can run [visualizer/a_vis.py](visualizer/a_vis.py) from it's folder to see animated "version" of the algorithm.
+If you have Python with Pygame installed, you can run [python/visualizer/a_vis.py](python/visualizer/a_vis.py) to see animated "version" of the algorithm.

 After applying this algorithm on the data, you'll get this: